c42f/TaskTimer/README.md

 # A visual task timer

-`<task-timer>` is a web component to help with time awareness by visually showing the passage of time.
+This timer is a web component to help with time awareness by visually showing the passage of time.
+Timers like this can help with focus and combat time blindness by showing time as space.
 Use it on the [**live demo**](https://c42f.github.io/tasktimer/index.html) example page.

 [![Screenshot](screenshot.png)](https://c42f.github.io/tasktimer/index.html)

-Timers like this can help combat time blindness by showing time as space.
+## Design

 In this timer, the full circle always represents a single hour of time.
 I think this is nice because
 * There's a *stable correspondence between time and space* in the angle around the circle, regardless of where you choose to start the timer.